Energy landscape interpretation of universal linearly increasing absorption with frequency

-where the particular distribution $g_\tau(\tau) = \tau^{-y}$ will lead to the desired power-law absorption, \cite{pierce2021acoustic}.
+will lead to the desired power-law absorption \cite{pierce2021acoustic}.
 This formulation may be easier to interpret as relaxation times may be related to length scales, $l=c \tau$, by means of the speed of propagation, $c$.
+A possible explanation for relaxation behavior can therefore be that there is a hierarchy of geometrical structures, from large $l$ to small $l$.

-Cell biomechanics may offer some insights, as power-law behavior of the shear modulus over about five decades of frequency is well documented.
-However, there seems not to be enough cell components in a hierarchy from the largest to the smallest to account for the observed power-law behavior, \cite{fabry2001scaling, kollmannsberger2009active, kollmannsberger2011linear}.
-There is therefore limited physical insight to gain even from the formulation of \eqref{eq:MultipleRelaxationTime}.
+This interpretation has in particular been attempted in cell biomechanics which is a field where power-law behavior of the shear modulus over about five decades of frequency is well documented.
+Geometrical structures that may be invoked are the cell membrane, the actin cortex, the cytoskeleton etc, all at different length scales.
+It has been concluded however, that there are not enough cell components in a hierarchy from the largest to the smallest length scales to account for the observed power-law behavior, see \cite{fabry2001scaling, kollmannsberger2009active, kollmannsberger2011linear} for the detailed argument.
+It seems therefore as if there is limited physical insight to gain even from the formulation of \eqref{eq:MultipleRelaxationTime}.